xmha97/donyacalendar-cli/README.md

 Free and open-source calendar for command line interface (CLI)
 Free and open-source calendar for command line interface (CLI)
 Free and open-source calendar for command line interface (CLI)
-Free and open-source calendar for command line interface (CLI)

 ## Installation
 ### Chocolatey